Professional annotated bibliography writing services

 • Provide a summary of the source in a maximum of six sentences.

-• Write about two sentences about the thesis of your assignment and also identify a methodology that was used by the author in his work.
+• Write about two sentences about the thesis of your assignment and identify a methodology used by the author in his work.

 • If you are using the APA format, you will be required to use a hanging indentation for your citation.
 The summary of the annotation is also indented as a block in this format.

-• For MLA format, hanging indentation is applied, but the summary of the annotation is flush with the left margin.
+• For MLA format, hanging indentation is applied, but the annotation summary is flush with the left margin.

 • The MLA format also requires writers to double space all the contents of the bibliography.

 • All the text is double-spaced in a Chicago format.
-The summary of all the paragraphs is indented, and the page numbers are inserted on the top right of the paper.
+The summary of all the paragraphs is indented, and the page numbers are inserted on the paper's top right.
 The numbering in this format starts after completing the title page.

 Steps of writing a Bibliography